How leading retailers forecast demand at store-SKU Level

 - improve sell-through across their store network

-About HipHip.ai
+About HipHip.AI

 What does store-SKU demand forecasting mean in retail?